 What is FRAM?

-FRAM is an open-source modelling framework developed by the Norwegian Water Resources and Energy Directorate (NVE) that allows you to build and run different power market models and compare them against each other.
-It gets data from a common model-neutral database and efficiently performs all necessary data transformations and operations needed to build a model, solve it, and get the results.
+FRAM is an open-source modelling framework developed by the Norwegian Water Resources and Energy Directorate (NVE) that allows you to build and run different energy market models and compare them to each other.

 FRAM simplifies working with models for analysts and reduces the time needed to build and run power market models and get results.
 It ensures consistency between models, as they are created from the same dataset.
 Each model is only integrated into the model framework once, and then the analysts can run models and scenarios, sequentially or in parallel, adjusting the workflow depending on the specific analysis.